Dipak2056/DipakBackends/README.md

 ### Technologies
 I will use bcrypt for password management.
-I will use JWT for authentication and authorization.
 I will use MongoDB database.
-I will create a new nodejs backend using expressjs framework.
+I will create a new nodejs backend, REST endpoints, using expressjs framework.